cfpb/consumerfinance.gov/docs/intro.md

 # Introduction

-This is the documentation for everything that has to do with the `cfgov-refresh` project, a redesign of the [www.consumerfinance.gov](http://www.consumerfinance.gov) website.
+This is the documentation for the `cfgov-refresh` project, a redesign of the [www.consumerfinance.gov](http://www.consumerfinance.gov) website.
 It is organized thematically in order to create a central repository for all knowledge and information pertaining to cfgov-refresh.

 # Disclaimer